 2022-2024.
 University of Massachusetts Boston

-Visiting Assistant Professor, School for Global Inclusion and Social Development
+Visiting Assistant Professor, School for Global Inclusion and Social Development (SGISD)

 2021-2022.
 University of Chicago